Superrehtard/old_diaspora_wiki/Diaspora's-federation-protocol.md

 Note that the last step in the preparation of the payload message was to base64-encode it.
 That string must be base64-encoded again to form the <me:data> element.
 However, this time, it must be encoded with the slightly-different base64url encoding.
 So your payload message will end up double-wrapped in base64-encoding.

-The signature (<me:sig> element) is constructed as specified in the [http://salmon-protocol.googlecode.com/svn/trunk/draft-panzer-magicsig-01.html Magic Envelopes specification].
+The signature (<me:sig> element) is constructed as specified in the [Magic Envelopes specification](http://salmon-protocol.googlecode.com/svn/trunk/draft-panzer-magicsig-01.html).
 That is, use the RSA-SHA256 algorithm to sign the base string with your (Alice's) private RSA key.

 To construct the base string, concatenate the following elements, separated by periods (.).